JustGlowing/DBOutilier/README.md

 Outilier detection based on Genetic Algorithms.

-This project depends to the Weka library.
-It can be used in a stand-alone mode or from the Weka interface as a plugin.
+This project depends on the Weka library.
+It can be used in stand-alone mode or from the Weka interface as plugin.

 (Developed in 2010)